Creating Lifelong Learning Opportunities for Everyone

 Grant for leave of absence in very exceptional circumstances

-The school term dates are published a year in advance and we therefore do not see any reason for parents to need to take their child out of school during term time.
-If a family feels leave in term time is unavoidable, a letter must be written to the head teacher requesting a grant for leave of absence in very exceptional circumstances at least 2 weeks in advance of the leave date.
+The school term dates are published a year in advance and we therefore do not see any reason for parents to need to take their child out of school during term time other than in extreme circumstances.

 Open access to records